Japan's ruling party loses local vote after security policy shift

 Abe has argued the change is needed to cope with a tough security environment, but the move has stirred angst among many voters wary of entanglement in foreign wars and worried that Japan's post-war pacifist constitution is being gutted.

-Ruling Liberal Democratic Party-backed Takashi Koyari was defeated by former opposition Democratic party lawmaker Taizo Mikazuki, the Kyodo news agency and the Nikkei business daily reported, based on projections from a partial vote count.
+Takashi Koyari, who ran with the backing of Abe's Liberal Democratic Party and its junior coalition partner, was defeated by former opposition Democratic party lawmaker Taizo Mikazuki, according to the prefecture's final vote count.

+Abe, in an interview published on Monday, sought to soothe voter concerns over collective self-defence, while acknowledging more explanations were needed to win full support.

+"Although we speak of the right of collective self-defence, this ... does not mean we will fight for other countries," he told the Mainichi newspaper.
+"The conditions are very strict."

-Voters may also have been swayed by concern over the safety of nuclear power more than three years after the March 2011 Fukushima nuclear disaster, the world's worst since Chernobyl.
+Voters were also likely swayed by concern over the safety of nuclear power more than three years after the March 2011 Fukushima nuclear disaster, the world's worst since Chernobyl.

 Shiga is adjacent to Fukui prefecture, home to a number of nuclear plants.
 Abe's government is keen to restart operations at some of the nation's 48 reactors, all of which are now offline after the Fukushima crisis, to reduce the cost of electricity and imported fuel.

-Candidate Mikazuki had called for Shiga to have a greater say in whether reactors in nearby Fukui are restarted.
+Candidate Mikazuki had urged a gradual exit from reliance on nuclear power and called for Shiga to have a greater say in whether reactors in nearby Fukui are restarted.

 Abe's government, with one eye on the coming local elections, has begun stressing the need to ensure that his "Abenomics" recipe for reviving the economy through easy monetary policy, spending, and structural reform, helps not only big cities and corporations but outlying regions as well.